- A part-time programme designed for human rights defenders and related practitioners

 In addition, all students must have:

-To participate in the modules as a CPD student, complete the appropriate Module Application Form (click on either: International Law, Working Safely, or Effective Programming).
+To participate in the modules as a CPD student, complete this online Application Form.

 To enrol in the programme as a postgraduate student, go to the Postgraduate how to apply website (see courses listed under Politics).